SmartLoan/southern-aries-vcr/README.md

-This is a fork from
+This is a fork from: https://github.com/bcgov/aries-vcr

 ![Hyperledger Aries VCR](/docs/assets/aries-vcr-logo.jpg)